bezhermoso/ZfViewBundle/README.md

      * @Rendering()
      *
      * The template name will guessed if none is specified.
-     * In this example, FooBundle:Some:baz.html.phtml will be used.
+     * In this example, FooBundle:Some:baz.phtml will be used.
      */
     public function bazAction()
     {